robertpeteuil/auto-host-config/README.md

 **Select and run a playbook to configure target host(s)**
 - Run the primary playbook (you will be prompted for the password):
   - `./main.yml`
-- Run an alternate playbook if you have certificate-authentication and password-less sudo configured (this runs without a password prompt):
+- Run an alternate playbook if you have certificate-authentication and passwordless sudo configured (this runs without a password prompt):
   - `./main-sudo.yml`
 - Run a playbook that applies only the notebook and mac related hardware fixes (you will be prompted for a password):
   - `./mac-fixes-only.yml`